The Battery Life of a Cordless Drill

 Storing a Lithium-ion Battery

 If you don’t plan to use your lithium-ion powered cordless drill for a while make sure the battery is charged to around 40% and then store it in a cool dry place.
-Because a lithium-ion battery charged to 40% and stored at 32 degrees Fahrenheit will only lose about 2% of its charge over the course of an entire year that makes the refrigerator the ideal place to keep your lithium-ion battery.
+Because a lithium-ion battery charged to 40% and stored at 32 degrees Fahrenheit will only lose about 2% of its charge over the course of an entire year, it makes the refrigerator or cooler the ideal place to store your lithium-ion battery.
 Don’t worry, it won’t contaminate your food or beverages.
 And just in case there was any question, storing your lithium-ion battery in the fridge also means removing it from the drill first.

 Storing a Nickel Cadmium Battery